 Tizen isn’t dead: Samsung offering developers $4 million to populate app store

-So you notion Wizen used to be useless?
-The OS is only simply getting started.
-The Samsung-backed open-sourced OS now has an app challenge for developers to make contributions to the platform.
+So your notion Wizen used to be useless?
+The OS is only getting started.
+The Samsung-backed open-sourced OS now has an app challenge for developers to contribute to the platform.
 The prize fund for this challenge is a fantastic $4 million.
 Backed with the aid of Samsung and Intel, Wizen is luring in builders with the promise of a cash prize for developing apps.

-developers have up to November to familiarize themselves with Wizen and start growing apps for the drawing close platform.
-Past this month, there were rumors that Wizen has been cancelled with the aid of Samsung, however this transfer would recommend in any other case.
-The app problem is already beneath approach and that you would be able to sign up to register yourself and your app for it right here.
+Developers have up to November to familiarize themselves with Wizen and start growing apps for the drawing close platform.
+This month, there were rumors that Wizen had been canceled with Samsung’s aid.
+However, this transfer would be recommended in any other case.
+The app problem is already beneath the approach, and you can sign up to register yourself and your app for it right here.
 Winners will likely be announced in December.

-- Telecom services, mobile phones to be expensive
+- Telecom services and mobile phones are expensive

-- MAVEN blasts off to Mars on $671 million mission
+- MAVEN blasts off to Mars on a $671 million mission

 - Testing the Waters: Mobile Apps for Crowdsourced Streamflow Data